cdijkstra/AdventOfCode2020/README.md

 # AdventOfCode
-Solutions to the AdventOfCode programming exercises
+Solutions to the AdventOfCode programming exercises.
+The exercises can be found here: https://adventofcode.com/